 Three time periods of flux measurements are shown here to demonstrate the application of quality control filters and the variability in OVOC fluxes.
 The first is taken from 30 May to 1 June, during three days of largely sunny weather and light westerly breeze.
+Figure 8 shows time series of wind direction and solar irradiance (A), temperature and sensible heat flux (B), methanol mixing ratio and flux (C), acetaldehyde mixing ratio and flux (D), and acetone mixing ratio and flux (E).
+We have included fluxes both accepted and rejected by the quality control filters, with error bars corresponding to the absolute flux sampling errors (as with subsequent flux plots).
+With winds coming over land, methanol mixing ratio was high during this period.
+Many hours were discarded because of excessive variability in wind direction (usually when winds ceased) or rapidly varying mixing ratios.
+Within remaining valid data, acetaldehyde flux followed the trend of $Q{\rm H}$, and was slightly positive at night (emission), while acetone flux was usually positive but also occasionally negative (deposition).

-- 15 Figure 8 shows times series of wind direction and solar irradiance (a), temperature and sensible heat flux (b), methanol concentration and flux (c), acetaldehyde concentration and flux (d), and acetone concentration and flux (e).
-We have included fluxes both accepted and rejected by the quality control filters, with error bars corresponding to the random flux sampling errors (as with subsequent flux plots).
-With winds coming over - 20 land, methanol concentration was high during this period.
-Many hours did not pass the quality control filters because of excessive variability in wind direction (usually when winds ceased) or rapidly varying concentrations.
-Within remaining valid data, acetaldehyde flux followed the trend of $Q{\rm H}$, and was slightly positive at night (emission), while acetone flux was usually positive but also occasionally negative (deposition). - The second example is taken from 6 ~ 8 June (Fig. 9), the same period as Fig. 2.
+The second example is taken from 6 to 8 June (Fig. 9), the same period as Fig. 2.
 Wind direction was fairly steady from WSW on 6 June and W on 8 June, with mostly sunny weather.
 Heavy rain fell for most of 7 June and the early morning of 8 June, corrupting sonic anemometer data.
-Acetaldehyde flux was always positive, ranging from ~ 30 μmoles m-2 d-1 during the day to lower values in the early morning or late afternoon.
-Acetone flux was positive under strong sunlight (~ 60 μmoles m-2d-1), but near zero otherwise.
-The rapid declines in fluxes of sensible heat, acetaldehyde, and acetone on the afternoon of 6 June were probably due to not only diminishing solar irradiance at the end of the day, but also a shift in wind direction towards the south.
-Methanol concentration varied more than an order of magnitude and changed markedly with wind direction.
-The rapid build up and large spikes in methanol concentration on 8 June, when acetaldehyde and acetone concentrations only increased gradually, suggests pollution sources for the former.
+Acetaldehvde flux was always positive, ranging from \sim 30 μmol m-2 d-1 during the day to lower values in the early morning or late afternoon.
+Acetone flux was positive under strong sunlight ($\sim 60 \,\mu\text{mol}\,\text{m}^{-2}\,\text{d}^{-1}$) but near zero otherwise.
+The rapid declines in fluxes of sensible heat, acetaldehyde, and acetone on the afternoon of 6 June were probably due to not only diminishing solar irradiance at the end of the day but also a shift in wind direction towards the south.
+Methanol mixing ratio varied more than an order of magnitude and changed markedly with wind direction.
+The rapid buildup and large spikes in methanol mixing ratio on 8 June, when acetaldehyde and acetone mixing ratios only increased gradually, suggest different sources and sinks for methanol.

-Lastly, Fig. 10 shows the times series during $15 \sim 16$ July.
-Wind speeds were $\sim 8 \,\mathrm{m\,s^{-1}}$ the first day and increased to $\sim 11 \,\mathrm{m\,s^{-1}}$ on the second day, while the weather changed from sunny to mostly cloudy with intermittent showers.
-A rapid shift in winds occurred from 05:00 LT to 08:00 LT on 16 July, accompanied by a 2-degree drop in air temperature and doubling of methanol and acetone concentrations, whereas acetaldehyde concentration was less affected.
-EC fluxes during such hours of rapid changes were rejected, as were hours with large spikes in OVOC concentrations (e.g. 14:00 ~ 16:00 LT on 16 July for acetaldehyde).
-On average, acetaldehyde flux was slightly positive, while acetone flux was near zero for the nighttime.
-Methanol flux did not demonstrate a clear diel difference, but varied with wind direction.
+Lastly, Fig. 10 shows the time series during the period 15- 16 July.
+Wind speeds were $\sim 8 \,\mathrm{m \, s^{-1}}$ the first day and increased to $\sim 11 \,\mathrm{m \, s^{-1}}$ on the second day, while the weather changed from sunny to mostly cloudy with intermittent showers.
+A rapid shift in winds occurred from 05:00 to 08:00 on 16 July, accompanied by a 2 °C drop in air temperature and doubling of methanol and acetone mixing ratios, whereas acetaldehyde mixing ratio was less affected.
+EC fluxes during such hours of rapid changes were rejected, as were hours with large spikes in OVOC mixing ratios (e.g., 14:00-16:00